Christian fundamentalism: Evolution

 Webb (1991) traces the political and legal struggles between strict creationists and Darwinists to influence the extent to which evolution would be taught as science in Arizona and California schools.
 After Scopes was convicted, creationists throughout the United States sought similar anti-evolution laws for their states.
 These included Reverends R. S. Beal and Aubrey L. Moore in Arizona and members of the Creation Research Society in California, all supported by distinguished laymen.
 They sought to ban evolution as a topic for study, or at least relegate it to the status of unproven theory perhaps taught alongside the biblical version of creation.
 Educators, scientists, and other distinguished laymen favored evolution.
-This struggle occurred later in the Southwest than in other US areas and persisted through the Sputnik era.
+This struggle occurred later in the Southwestern United States than in other US areas and persisted through the Sputnik era.

 In recent times, the courts have heard cases on whether or not the Book of Genesis's creation account should be taught in science classrooms alongside evolution, most notably in the 2005 federal court case Kitzmiller v.
 Dover Area School District.
 Creationism was presented under the banner of intelligent design, with the book Of Pandas and People being its textbook.
 The trial ended with the judge deciding that teaching intelligent design in a science class was unconstitutional as it was a religious belief and not science.

 The original fundamentalist movement divided along clearly defined lines within conservative evangelical Protestantism as issues progressed.
 Many groupings, large and small, were produced by this schism.
 Neo-evangelicalism, the Heritage movement, and Paleo-Orthodoxy have all developed distinct identities, but none of them acknowledge any more than an historical overlap with the fundamentalist movement, and the term is seldom used of them.
 The broader term "evangelical" includes fundamentalists as well as people with similar or identical religious beliefs who do not engage the outside challenge to the Bible as actively.

+Writing in 2023, conservative Christian journalist David French quotes a former president of the Southern Baptist Convention's Ethics & Religious Liberty Commission, Richard Land, as identifying fundamentalism as "far more a psychology than a theology," with characteristics shared by competing Christian theologies and competing religions.
+According to French, that psychology is one that shares "three key traits": certainty (of a mind unclouded by doubt), ferocity (against perceived enemies of their religion) and solidarity (of "comrades in the foxhole", a virtue surpassing even piety in importance).